 Regulatory authorities in the U.S., EU, Australia, and Switzerland have granted orphan drug designation for migalastat.

-A formulation of Fabry ERT and intravenous migalastat utilizing our CHART™ (Chaperone-Advanced Replacement Therapy) platform is currently under investigation and development with the aim of treating Fabry disease patients who do not have amenable mutations.
+For Fabry disease patients who do not have amenable mutations, we are leveraging our CHART™ (Chaperone-Advanced Replacement Therapy) platform to investigate a novel Fabry ERT (enzyme replacement therapy) to be formulated with intravenous migalastat.
 When formulated with ERT, migalastat is designed to bind to infused alpha-Gal A in circulation with the intention of stabilizing the active form of the enzyme.

-Our proprietary cell line is being used to develop a novel investigational co-formulation of intravenous migalastat and ERT for the treatment of Fabry disease.
+Our own proprietary cell line is being used to develop a novel ERT for the treatment of Fabry disease, to be formulated with investigational intravenous migalastat.

 Completed.
 Patients are eligible to roll over into Study 041 upon completion of the primary treatment and open-label extension periods in the FACETS (Study 011), ATTRACT (Study 012), or Phase 2 Extension Study 205.